Nov 2, 2013

-The Celtic Music Radio Album of the Week commencing Saturday 24 November 2012 is the new CD from Ross Ainslie (Scottish bagpipes, whistles) and Jarlath Henderson (Uilleann pipes, whistles) called Air-Fix.
+The Celtic Music Radio Album of the Week commencing Saturday 2 November is the new CD from Ross Ainslie (Scottish bagpipes, whistles) and Jarlath Henderson (Uilleann pipes, whistles) called Air-Fix.

-Album of the Week, Saturdays 12noon and 12midnight and Monday 26 November at 6.00pm and Catch Up anytime.
+Album of the Week, Saturday 2 November 5.00pm and 12 midnight and Monday 4 November 6.00pm and at Catch Up anytime.